Scholarship Application Instructions

 Scholarship recipients are selected based on community service, academic achievement, and original essays.

-The Scholarship Committee has an objective, point-based system for rating applications.
+The Scholarship Committee has an objective, point-based system for rating application packets.

 Letters of Recommendation factor into the selection process when final scores in a specific category are close.